akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/extrapolate.md

 Imagine a videoconference client decoding a video feed from a colleague working remotely.
 It is possible the network bandwidth is a bit unreliable.
 It's fine, as long as the audio remains fluent, it doesn't matter if we can't decode a frame or two (or more).
-When a frame is dropped, though, we want the UI to shwo the last frame decoded:
+When a frame is dropped, though, we want the UI to show the last frame decoded:

 Scala